Podranea ricasoliana: Inflorescence

 The pink flowers have reddish stripes in the center, veined darker in the throat, are in terminal panicles, are bell-shaped, five-lobed (while slightly two-lipped), fragrant and reach a size of up to 7.5 × 7.5 cm.
 The corolla tube has two long and two short stamens.
 The calyx is broad bell-shaped, light colored, 1.5-2 cm centimeters long, divided halfway with five pointed teeth.
 The corolla is 6-8 in tall and wide with a spreading five-slip hem and is pale pink to yellow-white, with pinkish-red stripes and spots on the inside and widens bell-shaped from the narrow base.
 The flowers appear from summer to early autumn.

 The fruits are up to 40 cm long, cylindrical capsules that open bivalvely at maturity, releasing numerous winged seeds.

 Distribution

-The home of the pink trumpet wine is in South Africa; there the species is endemic in the Port St. Johns area (between East London and Durban) at the mouth of the Mzimvubu River (but there are also suspicions that the species originally came from East Africa).
+The home of the pink trumpet vine is in South Africa; there the species is endemic in the Port St. Johns area (between East London and Durban) at the mouth of the Mzimvubu River (but there are also suspicions that the species originally came from East Africa).

 Today, it has been introduced in Morocco, Spain, the Canary Islands, Saint Helena, Hawaii, Bolivia, Central America, Mexico and many Caribbean islands.